Compare Eversource Energy (PSNH) Electricity Rates

 Switching Eversource Energy (PSNH) Rates

 At ElectricityRates.com, we make shopping and comparing retail energy provider rates with your current provider’s rate easy and fast.
-All you need to do is plug in your zip code into our shop and compare tool below and you can view all the rates for your area.
+All you need to do is plug in your ZIP Code into our shop and compare tool below and you can view all the rates for your area.
 We also provide you our “Top Pick” rate and our “Best Green” energy plan if you are looking for a renewable energy plan.

 Make sure you have your current Eversource Energy bill handy so you can compare rates.
-Once you find a better rate, all you need to do is plug in a few bits of information and your current account number and we take care of the rest.
+Then once you find a better rate, all you need to do is plug in a few bits of information and your current account number and we take care of the rest.
 We will notify Eversource Energy and your new retail provider of the switch and you will see your new provider rate show up on your energy bill within one to two billing cycles.
 Remember, the energy bill will still come from Eversource Energy and they will still charge a generation and delivery fee as they do with all customers.